SinfulHymn/Atheletes-Activity/README.md

     </a>
 </div>

 - With the authorization page we mimic as if we were logging into an app that will use our authorization login

-- this is ususall

-- In progress: users will be able to login and authorize strava to allow me to use and propagated their own use data

-- users will be able to see past activities with map data
+- Once this authorization is done, users will be able to see activities with map data and a poly line of the specific data

 - user will be able to see their average data points and highest data point
     - avg hr, avg pace, avg run, best miles, longest milage,

 - Atheletes need an easy to access website to view their atheletic activities across different plateforms and their visualization.
 <p align="right">(<a href="#top">back to top</a>)</p>